 The atomic environments in the crystalline structures are arranged in the polyhedra (e.g. TiO6 or HgX12).
 It is possible to search throughout the entire MPDS data by the type and the atomic composition of these polyhedra.
 The most frequently occurring polyhedral types are shown below, sorted by the number of vertices (i.e. the central atom coordination number or CN):

 In this category, the first provided chemical symbol is the center of the polyhedron.
 It makes no sense to specify any numerical index nearby.
 The next provided chemical symbol is treated as a vertex.
 Here the numerical index is properly supported.
 The center and the vertices atoms can be provided together or subdivided using the space or minus sign.
 The X symbol stands for any chemical element.
 Consider the following examples: (a) U-center, any CN, any vertices, (b) any center, any CN, Se-vertices, (c) U-center, CN = 6, O-vertices, and (d) U-center, CN = 7, any vertices.

-Since all the MPDS data were manually excerpted from the peer-reviewed articles, they are searchable by their corresponding author names, publication years, journal issues, pages, and DOIs.
-This information can be also used for citing.
+Since all the MPDS data were manually excerpted from the peer-reviewed articles, they are searchable by their corresponding author names, publication years, journal issues, pages, DOIs, geography etc. This information can be also used for citing.
 Generally citing of the MPDS is desirable, but not obligatory, as all the data have already their own publishers' citing information (DOIs etc.)

 This tutorial is a work in progress.
 We thank the reader for the time and interest!
 Any questions or feedback is very welcomed and greatly appreciated.